hms-dbmi/gehlenborglab-website/_projects/vitessce.md

 blurb: Visual Integration Tool for Exploration of Spatial Single-Cell Experiments
 ---

-Vitessce is a demo of key concepts for a visual integration tool for exploration of (spatial) single-cell experiment data.
+Vitessce is a framework and visual integration tool for exploration of (spatial) single-cell experiment data.
 This demo focusses on scalable, linked visualizations that support both spatial and non-spatial representation of cell-level and molecule-level data.